Frequently Asked Questions

 Whether it was a one-time incident or took place over time, we can help you.
 We are collaborative in our approach so we will create a plan that works for you.
 We have more tools in our tool belts than others and we look forward to helping you with whatever is going on.

 4. Is your staff good at what they do?

+Yes.
+We only treat trauma and anxiety.
 We are excellent at what we do.
-We have the training, expertise and experience unique to dealing with trauma.
-We have helped people recovery from a variety of traumatic experiences including growing up in chaotic or non-responsive homes, verbal and sexual abuse, mixed messages from parents or caregivers, alcoholism, loss of family members, birth trauma giving birth or being born, accidents, attack, rape, bullying, workplace difficulties, abandonment, misattunement by caregivers, neglect, adoption and more.
+We have the training, expertise and experience unique to dealing with helping people recover from traumatic incidents and anxiety.
+We have helped people recovery from a variety of traumatic experiences including growing up in chaotic or non-responsive homes, verbal, physical and sexual abuse, mixed messages from parents or caregivers, alcoholism, loss of family members, birth trauma giving birth or being born, accidents, attack, rape, bullying, workplace difficulties, abandonment, misattunement by caregivers, neglect, adoption and more.

 We care deeply about our clients.
 We care about what you have gone through or are going through.
 In some cases, we have gone through a similar ordeal.
-Our goal is to offer comfort, give you tools and help you move through whatever is holding you back.
+Our goal is to offer comfort, help you process your personal story, give you tools and help you move through whatever is holding you back.

 5. Do you work with other issues besides trauma?